 Colombia is such a captivating country and one that will constantly surprise you.
 Two of South America’s giants, Peru and Brazil, sit at its feet but Colombia more than holds it own against these traditionally more popular neighbours.
 There is so much packed into its borders from the lush rainforest in the north down through its mountainous central belt to the vast waterways of the Amazon.
 In between you’ve got everything from vibrant cities and charming colonial towns to deep canyons, Caribbean islands and beautiful beaches.
 Colombia’s diversity is what sets it apart and on my recent trip I was lucky enough to discover some of its gems.

 Colombia’s cities were once approached with a certain amount of hesitation but their transformation in recent years has been remarkable.
 My trip started in the capital, Bogota, which at 8,660ft above sea level is one of Latin America’s highest cities.
 It is big and it is busy, but there is so much to do.
-It’s great for art lovers and as well as wandering past the colourful street art of La Candelaria and visiting the MAMU, Museo de Botero, Casa De Moneda and the Gold Museum I went on a tour of some of th city’s private galleries and studios with my local art guide.
-Most of these places you would have walked straight past so it was amazing to have someone to introduce me to these hidden gems.
+It’s great for art lovers and as well as wandering past the colourful street art of La Candelaria and visiting the MAMU, Museo de Botero, Casa De Moneda and the Gold Museum, I went on a tour of some of th city’s private galleries and studios with my local art guide.
+Most of these places you would have walked straight past so it was amazing to have someone to introduce me to them.
 The day ended with a cup of coffee and an empanada on the rooftop of one of the galleries with my guide, Angelina.

 I also enjoyed a trip out to the Paloquemao food market where I got to try all sorts of tropical fruit and veg such as lulo, tamarillo and avocadoes as smooth as butter.
 Visiting markets is a great way to get a taste (quite literally) for day-to-day life and I love being in amongst the hustle and bustle.
 Colombia is big on coffee and a molecular coffee tasting was a really fun experience – as well as drinking it in its usual form, I was introduced to coffee as jelly, foam and in an incredibly moreish cocktail.